jorodgrz/GW_Formation_Channels_ML/docs/overview/SCIENTIFIC_POSITION.md

 - z: redshift / metallicity
 - O: observables (masses, χ_eff)

-**Why this matters:** Answer “Where in parameter space do simulators disagree — and why?” with statements like:
+**Why this matters:** Answer “Where in parameter space do simulators disagree, and why?” with statements like:
 - “Disagreement spikes at low metallicity and intermediate α_CE”
 - “High-mass BBHs are robust across codes; low-mass systems are not”
 - “COSMIC vs COMPAS disagree primarily in post-CE mass transfer regimes”